MathHubInfo/mhd/README.md

 This repository is a consists of a standard [Django](https://www.djangoproject.com/) project.
 There are four apps:

-- `mdh_django`: The main entry point.
+- `mdh`: The main entry point.
 Contains a `utils/` package used by other apps.
 - `mdh_schema`: Stores schema of MDH data.
 Home of the `Collection` and `Property` tables.
 - `mdh_data`: Stores all concrete MDH data.
 Home of the `Item` and all `Codec` tables.
 - `mdh_provenance`: Stores meta-information about MDH data.
 Home of the `Provenance` tables.